Home

 Improving Access to Justice Through Safeguards in Parenting Assessments

-Please join us for an upcoming webinar on Improving Access to Justice Through Safeguards in Parenting Assessments, a report on parenting assessments in BC published by Rise Women’s Legal Center.
+This webinar explores Improving Access to Justice Through Safeguards in Parenting Assessments, a report on parenting assessments in BC published by Rise Women’s Legal Center.
 Parenting assessments in BC are often ordered when there are court proceedings about parenting issues, to provide evidence to the court about the views and needs of the children, and the ability and willingness of each parent to meet these needs.
-The report's co-authors, Gina Addario-Berry and Magal Huberman, will discuss their findings and their recommendations under the main themes of evaluators’ training and experience, practice standards, financial barriers, and judicial gatekeeping and oversight.
+The report's co-authors, Gina Addario-Berry and Magal Huberman, discuss their findings and their recommendations under the main themes of evaluators’ training and experience, practice standards, financial barriers, and judicial gatekeeping and oversight.